Ainslie Pryor: Stage

 Before Pryor acted in films, he performed on stage.
 He organized a school and community theater while he worked in Greenville.
 He also managed and directed a little theater group in Raleigh, North Carolina.
-For three years he acted in The Lost Colony in Manteo, North Carolina.
+For three years he acted in The Lost Colony in Manteo, North Carolina, where he befriended Andy Griffith.
 His performances there, observed by actor Charles Laughton and producer Paul Gregory, led to his Broadway debut as the prosecuting attorney in The Caine Mutiny Court-Martial.

 Film and television

 He appeared in the films The Girl in the Red Velvet Swing, Ransom!, Walk the Proud Land, Four Girls in Town, The Shadow on the Window, The Guns of Fort Petticoat, The Left Handed Gun, Kathy O' and Onionhead.

-On television, Pryor portrayed Dr. William Beaumont in the "Who Search for Truth" episode of Medic (1956).
-He also appeared in the series' Ford Star Jubilee, Steve Donovan, Western Marshal, Lux Video Theatre, Front Row Center, You Are There, Medic, Wire Service, Sheriff of Cochise, Meet McGraw, Sugarfoot, Gunsmoke (In 1957 as “Cole Yankton”, an outlaw who had been Kitty’s first love in S3E4’s Kitty’s Outlaw”), Suspicion, Cheyenne, Studio One, General Electric Theater, Playhouse 90 and The Adventures of Hiram Holliday.
+On television, Pryor had a regular role as the sidekick of Wally Cox's lead character in the adventure sitcom The Adventures of Hiram Holliday.
+He portrayed Dr. William Beaumont in the "Who Search for Truth" episode of Medic (1956).
+He also appeared in the series' Ford Star Jubilee, Steve Donovan, Western Marshal, Lux Video Theatre, Front Row Center, You Are There, Medic, Wire Service, Sheriff of Cochise, Meet McGraw, Sugarfoot, Gunsmoke (In 1957 as “Cole Yankton”, an outlaw who had been Kitty’s first love in S3E4’s Kitty’s Outlaw”), Suspicion, Cheyenne, Studio One, General Electric Theater, Playhouse 90.